I am an artist, do I need a website?

 Think about your navigation (menu) and if you have more than a handful of pages, write down the structure to make sure it makes sense.
 Visitors need to be able to click from one page to the next without having to look for it.
 On an artist’s website most people will expect to find basic information such as a contact form, an artists statement, bio, and an image gallery.
 Make sure these things are easy to find.
 You can add things like a news page, a page with the latest exhibitions, a blog, commissions, purchasing info and perhaps other pages with some of your writing, projects or other long content stuff.
 Keep your menu short and use sub menus to organise things.
 Having a lot of links in your navigation just looks messy and confusing so if you have too many, see if you cannot bunch some together and use a sub menu.

-In order to have a website you need a domain name.
+In order to have a website you need a domain.
 This is the web address where you website will be living.
 You can either buy your own domain, like I have: www.sophieploeg.com or you can use a free domain that many website builders offer in their free packages: www.sophieploeg.weebly.com.
 You can buy a .com domain (for US sites and sites that have a worldwide audience) or a .co.uk domain (for UK audiences), a .nl domain (for The Netherlands; each country will have their own) or a .eu, .net and many more.
 The .org domains are generally used for non profit organisations so not really suitable for individual artists.
 Do note that if you already have a domain, many website builders will allow you to transfer it to them although this is by no means necessary and you can simply ‘point’ your domain to the builder of your choice.
+Ask your domain registrar to help you with this.
 Shop around for the cheapest domain registration fees.

 Of course you don’t have to use your own name in your domain if you don’t want to.
 Many people use something that describes their business like catportraits.com or something of the kind.
 Yet I do think that using your own name (or your artist’s name) is a good idea.
 As an artist you will want to be known by your name and people will google you under your name and not your type of business.
 If someone wants to know more about my work they expect to find something if they google my name.
 Unless you sign your paintings with ‘cat portraits’ (you better not get into dog portraiture then) it is generally not a good idea to use anything else than your own name for your domain.
 If your name domain is taken you can consider adding words like ‘art’ or ‘portraits’ (assuming you will never get into landscape painting!), or use a hyphen, a middle name etc. Do not use numbers or random letters, it really does not look very good.